Vijay-AWS-devops/sample-CICD-demo/README.md

 - 🚚 `AWSCodeDeployFullAccess`: Manage CodeDeploy applications and deployments.
 - 🛡️ `IAMFullAccess` (Use cautiously, for project purposes only).
 - 🔐 `SecretsManagerReadWrite`:This allows you to store and rotate your secret keys for GitHub.
+- 📋 `AmazonSSMFullAcess`:This allows you to create parameters to store the credentials for Docker.

 🏷️ **IAM Role**: Create a role for AWS services (CodeBuild, CodePipeline, CodeDeploy) to interact with each other or you can allow the service to create on its own.